smartscripts-nl/dynamic-xray/README.md

 * This DX plugin was inspired by the X-ray system on Kindles (see explanation on [Amazon X-Ray on Kindle | All you need to know - YouTube](https://youtu.be/mreow-OrGsU?si=c_3NhHKBDa1BFEvI)).
 * DX differs from the Kindle system in that the user can define items dynamically, while on Kindles these items are "baked into" the ebook.
 * The advantage of the DX approach is that the user can dynamically add and modify items; the advantage of the Kindle approach is that it isn't error-prone.
 * DX can produce false hits, because it uses matching of the words in ebook texts to determine whether Xray items are present.
 For example: DX will be in trouble if there are two or more persons with the same first name in a book; DX won't be able to differentiate between them.
-But in at about 95% of cases the matches shown will be correct.
+But in at about 95% of cases, the matches shown will be correct.
 * All interface texts can be translated by the user.

 ## Table of contents in this readme